What Is Sorting A Pivot Table In Excel?

 Sorting a pivot table in Excel option is available in the “Data” tab, and as the name suggests, we can sort the data in the PivotTables.
 On the PivotTables, right-click on any data we want to sort, and we will get an option to sort the data as we want.
 The normal sort option does not apply to PivotTables, and PivotTables are not the normal tables.
 The sorting done from the PivotTable is known as PivotTable Sort.

-Sorting means arranging data or certain items in an order, however, desired.
-It can be ascending order descending order, sort by any values or range.
-At the same time, a Pivot table is a unique tool to summarize data to form a report.
+Sorting means arranging data or certain items in an order, however desired.
+It can be in ascending or descending order, sorted by values or ranges.
+At the same time, a PivotTable is a unique tool to summarize data to form a report.

-How to Sort Pivot Table Data in Excel?
+How To Sort Pivot Table Data In Excel?

 - First, create a Pivot Table based on data.

-We have data where the quality check department has marked a product “OK” for use and “NOT OK” and “AVERAGE” for use for certain product id’s.
-We will build a pivot table for the data and then find out the highest number of each proportion.
+We have data where the quality check department has marked a product “OK” for use and “NOT OK” and “AVERAGE” for use for individual “Product ID.”
+We will build a PivotTable for the data and then find out the highest number of each proportion.

-Consider the following data,
+Consider the following data:

-We can add a pivot table either in a new worksheet or in the same worksheet.
+We can add a PivotTable either in a new worksheet or in the same worksheet.

-- We can see on the left that the report has been created for the pivot table.
+- We can see on the left that the report has been created for the PivotTable.